spruceid/rebase/js/rebase-client/README.md

 }
 ```

-Once the client is instanciated, the user simply has to pass in `req`s that conform to JSON stringified requests described in detail [here](https://github.com/spruceid/rebase/blob/main/demo/witness/endpoints.md), where the resulting `Promise` contains a JSON stringified responses described in the linked doc.
+Once the client is instanciated, the user simply has to pass in `req`s that conform to JSON stringified requests described in detail [here](https://github.com/spruceid/rebase/blob/main/demo/witness/endpoints.md), where the resulting `Promise` contains a JSON stringified response described in the linked doc.

 ## JavaScript Usage
 Concrete usage of this library in JS is found [here](https://github.com/spruceid/rebase/blob/main/demo/dapp/src/util/witness.ts).
-The client's constructor accepts up to three urls assumed to be pointed at a witness service created using the library found [here](https://github.com/spruceid/rebase/tree/main/rust/rebase_witness_sdk).
-The first URL expected is for statement generation, the second is for JWT credential generation, and the third for LD credential generation.
+The client's constructor accepts up to four URLs assumed to be pointed at a witness service created using the library found [here](https://github.com/spruceid/rebase/tree/main/rust/rebase_witness_sdk).

+The first URL expected is for instructions retreival, the second is for statement generation, the third is for JWT credential generation, and the fourth for LD credential generation.

-The statement URL is required and at least one of the two optional URLs must be provided.
+The instructions and statement URLs are required and at least one of the two optional URLs must be provided.
 All of the following would be valid:

 ```JavaScript
 import { Client } from "@rebase-xyz/rebase-client";